migillett/Meshtastic-Listener/README.md

 | `DEFAULT_CATEGORIES` | The BBS categories (pages) you wish to create by default.
 Comma-deleniated | `General` |

 ## Docker Compose
 This repo has a [Docker Compose](docker-compose.yml) file to faster deploys.
 You'll also want to modify the [environment secrets](secrets_example.env) for your specific use as well.
-For examples on docker deployments, see the [Docker Compose Readme](docker-examples.me)
+For examples on various docker deployments, see the [Docker Compose Readme](docker-examples.md)

 ## Testing
 All test scripts can be found in the `tests` directory.
 To run tests, you will need to startup the test database using: